boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Cost

 I spent about $60 in compute while trialling lambda.
-I have not looked at the S3 storage cost yet but it should be close to $25 based on the size.
-However this is not including the transfer costs which I am also yet to see.
+I have not looked at the S3 storage cost yet but it should be close to $25 based on the size of the data.
+However this is not including the transfer costs which I also have not observed.
 Please note I cleared the bucket when I was finished with it so this is not an ongoing cost for me.

-However I chose not to use AWS in the end because of cost.
+However after time I chose not to use AWS in the end because of cost.
 So what's the real cost assuming I wanted to do it again?

 In my case the cost would be free as I used "free compute" left over from searchcode.
 Not everyone has compute lying around however.
-So lets assume I need to get a server to do this.
+So lets assume another person wishes to replicate this and as such needs to get a server.

 It could be done for €73 using the cheapest new dedicated server from Hetzner https://www.hetzner.com/dedicated-rootserver However that cost includes a new server setup fee.
 If you are willing to wait and poke around on their auction house https://www.hetzner.com/sb you can find much cheaper servers with no setup fee at all.
 At time of writing I found the below machine which would be perfect for this project and is €25.21 a month with no setup fee.

 ![hetzner server](/static/an-informal-survey/hetzner.png#center)

-Best part for me though?
+Best part though?
 You can get the VAT removed if you are outside the EU.
 So give yourself an additional 10% discount on top if you are in this situation as I am.

 So were someone to do this from scratch using the same method I eventually went with it would cost under $100 USD to redo the same calculations, and more likely under $50 if you are a little patient or lucky.
 This also assumes you use the server for less than 2 months which is enough time to download and process.